renuo/redmine_s3/README.md

 * The bucket specified in s3.yml will be created automatically when the plugin is loaded (this is generally when the server starts).
 * *Deprecated* (no longer supported, specify endpoint option instead) If you have created a CNAME entry for your bucket set the cname_bucket option to true in s3.yml and your files will be served from that domain.
 * After files are uploaded they are made public, unless private is set to true.
-* Public and private files can use HTTPS urls using the secure option
 * Files can use private signed urls using the private option
 * Private file urls can expire a set time after the links were generated using the expires option
 * If you're using a Amazon S3 clone, then you can do the download relay by using the proxy option.